 - a) Did you find or come into physical contact with an unknown metallic object?
-If yes, when, where and how? - where and now: b) Did you see a sign like this (eg. on its package)? - c) Were there similar symptoms among family members and colleagues at the same time? - d) Do you know how you received this injury?
+If yes, when, where and how? - b) Did you see a sign like this (eg. on its package)? - c) Were there similar symptoms among family members and colleagues at the same time? - d) Do you know how you received this injury?